amycastillon/videogame-buddy/README.md

 Transform

 Load
 We built our website. incorporated a Flask app.
 We used Javascript and JSOn.
-Build Leaflet maps; populate marker descriptions using JavaScript via the JSON API call

 # Heroku